openfiesta/openfiestalab/labguide/residency.md

 ---

+Collaborators are any person that have help us to develop a better program, either giving us priceless feedback or putting their own efforts for the improvement of this residencies.
+Anyone could became a collaborator as any relevant contribution forseeking a more useful program is welcomed.
+Please, don't hesitate to write us for joining efforts.

 | <img style="width:175px;" src="/image/residency/rachel.jpeg"> | <img style="width:175px;" src="/image/residency/Dimitrios.jpg"> | <img style="width:175px;" src="/image/residency/Guy.jpg"> | <img style="width:175px;" src="/image/residency/lorenzo.jpg"> |
 | :----------------------------------------------------------: | :----------------------------------------------------------: | :-------------------------------------------------------: | :----------------------------------------------------------: |
 |                      **Rachel Aronoff**                      |                  **Dimitrios Michailidis**                   |                     **Guy Aidelberg**                     |                     **Vanessa Lorenzo**                      |